Visual Odometry with Neuromorphic Resonator Networks: Acknowledgments

 \section{Acknowledgments}

 A.R. thanks his former students Céline Nauer, Aleksandra Bojic, Rafael Peréz Belizón, Marcel Graetz, and Alice Collins for helpful discussions.
-A.R. was supported by Accenture Labs and the Swiss National Science Foundation (SNSF) grant Ambizione PZOOP2 168183 ELMA.
-F.T.S. was supported by NIH grant 1R01EB026955-01.
+Y.S. and A.R. disclose support for the research of this work from the Swiss National Science Foundation (SNSF) [ELMA PZOOP2 168183].
+A.R. discloses support for the research of this work from Accenture Labs, the University of Zurich postdoc grant [FK-21-136] and the VolkswagenStiftung [CLAM 9C854].
+F.T.S. discloses support for the research of this work from NIH [1R01EB026955-01] and NSF [IIS2211386].